sphinx-gallery/sphinx-gallery/doc/configuration.rst

     sphinx_gallery_conf = {
       ...
       'jupyterlite': {
+         'jupyterlite_contents': <str> # JupyterLite contents where to copy the example notebooks (relative to Sphinx source directory)
          'use_jupyter_lab': <bool> # Whether JupyterLite links should start Jupyter Lab instead of the Retrolab Notebook interface.
          }
     }